SQL Server Data Warehouse: Easy and Practical Guide

 • dimClient includes the list of clients who bought fire insurance policies.

 • dimCity includes the list of cities within states.
 The state information is included, which makes this table denormalized.
 This defines the location of the property insured.
-If we made the data warehouse with a snowflake schema, another dimension table for state should be created.
+If we made the data warehouse with a snowflake schema, another dimension table for the state should be created.

 • dimDate is a date dimension that will filter sales by period.
 Users can filter from yearly to daily summaries.